sf-wdi-gaia/intro-ruby-1/04-ruby-rails/asset-pipeline/27/exercises.md

 ## Adding Bootstrap

-Here are three ways to add bootstrap to a project.
+Here are four ways to add bootstrap to a project.

 0. Download files
 1. Use a CDN